Skip to main content

 Purchase an Inactive 267 Number

-Buy an inactive 267 number from a reputable vendor and port it to a preferred phone service provider.
+Buy an inactive 267 number from a reputable vendor, then port it to a preferred phone service provider.
 FCC rules protect porting, so the number stays with the business across carriers.

 Explore 267 Number Availability

-Check providers regularly for available standard, premium, or exclusive 267 numbers.
-Inventory changes daily, and comparing offers across providers helps a business judge whether a specific combination is worth waiting for.
+Check providers regularly for standard, premium, or exclusive 267 numbers.
+Inventory changes daily.
+Comparing offers across providers helps a business judge whether a specific combination is worth waiting for.

 Consider the Cost-Benefit Analysis

-Standard local numbers typically cost a few dollars per month, while easy-to-remember premium combinations can range from $150 to several thousand dollars.
+Standard local numbers typically cost a few dollars a month.
+Easy-to-remember premium combinations can run from $150 to several thousand dollars.
 Weigh the marketing value against that cost before committing.

 Be Flexible with Your Number Selection

-If a preferred 267 number is unavailable or too expensive, stay flexible.
-A different combination with the same local prefix delivers the same credibility at a fraction of the price.
+If a preferred 267 number is unavailable or too pricey, stay flexible.
+A different combination with the same local prefix gives the same credibility at a fraction of the cost.

 Integrating Your 267 Number into Your Marketing

-Highlight the 267 number across branding, the website, Google Business Profile, ads, and email signatures so the local identity is consistent everywhere customers look.
-Always display it in full ten-digit format — for example, 267-555-1234 or +1 (267) 555-1234 — because a seven-digit number will not connect in the overlay region.
+Highlight the 267 number across branding, the website, Google Business Profile, ads, and email signatures.
+That keeps the local identity consistent everywhere customers look.
+Always show it in full ten-digit format — for example, 267-555-1234 or +1 (267) 555-1234 — because a seven-digit number will not connect in the overlay region.

 Ready when you are